brian-sigurdson/udacity-nano-java-programming/README.md

 # Udacity Java Programming Nanodegree
 Coursework for the Udacity Java Programming Nanodegree.
-The course has three projects that are described below.
+The course has three sections and three projects that are described below.

 1. Java Fundamentals
    * Java basics and object-oriented programming (OOP).